alvarogarcia7/blog_source/source/_posts/2016-04-18-quote-characterization-tests.markdown

   - wewlc
 ---

+In Working effectively with legacy code, Michael Feathers talks a type of tests to define or characterize the current behavior of the legacy system:

 > In nearly every legacy system, what the system does is more important than what it is supposed to do.
 >